Hercules (Marvel Comics): Herc - 2011

 According to Diamond Comic Distributors, Herc #1 was the 40th best selling comic book in April 2011.

-Greg McElhatton of CBR.com called Herc #1 a "a good, standard superhero title," stating, "Herc #1 wasn't what I was expecting, but it was still a fun read.
+Greg McElhatton of CBR.com called Herc #1 "a good, standard superhero title," stating, "Herc #1 wasn't what I was expecting, but it was still a fun read.
 If you don't mind a more superhero-friendly take on the character (rather than the strangeness-and I say that with great affection and admiration-of "Incredible Hercules"), give it a whirl.
 If giving up the humor and co-star is too much for you, though?
 Well, you've been warned."
 Jesse Schedeen of IGN gave Her #1 a grade of 8 out of 10, asserting, "Neil Edwards delivers some solid visuals as well, which is good considering consistent pencils have long been a problem with Herc's books.
 Edwards continues to grow and improve as a storyteller.
 While his style still bears too much resemblance to Bryan Hitch's at times, there are far worse artists to emulate.
 And Scott Hanna's inks ensure Edwards panels are often more refined and neat than Hitch's these days.
 Edwards' only real flaw is that he fails to accurately capture the stylized new look of the villain that appears in the final pages.
 This isn't a bad start for the newest chapter in Hercules' career.
 But again, Van Lente and Pak do the hero a disservice by de-emphasizing the humor to the extent they have.
 Hopefully that will change as the series builds its cast and Herc's new status quo."